Which languages are spoken in the UK?

 In total 25% of the city’s population was born abroad, this was 18% in 1991, an increase of 38%.
 This is not uniform all over the city with the largest percentage of born abroad residents residing in Wembley where 52% of people were born abroad (the most common places of birth being India, Caribbean and Sri Lanka).
 While the lowest was Upminster at 4% of the population (the most common places of birth being India, Africa and the Caribbean).

 So, armed with this information you will be able to make better choices about what to translate and what languages to provide support for in your projects.
-When purchasing language services make sure that you use the pan Government agreement put in place by the OGC as this offers considerable savings and improved flexibility over previous agreements.
-More information can be found on this website.
+When purchasing language services make sure that you use one of the UK government Frameworks, as these offers considerable savings and improved flexibility over previous agreements.

 If you have any comments about the research please do contact us, we welcome all feedback.